Kei Yasuda, PhD

 |Institution||Boston Medical Center|

-I am interested in the role of interferon regulatory factor-5 (IRF5) in the pathogenesis of SLE in mice and humans.
-I have shown that IRF5 in plasmacytoid dendritic cells is involved in the production of type I interferons (IFNs), which are pathogenic cytokines in SLE.
-In addition, I found that IRF5 contributes to the formation of antibody-producing plasma cells in lupus-prone mice.
-Currently I investigate how IRF5 is involved in the plasma cell development.
-In addition, I investigate how IRF5 is involved in T cell differentiation.
+We are interested in the role of interferon regulatory factor-5 (IRF5) in the pathogenesis of SLE in mice and humans.
+We have shown that IRF5 in plasmacytoid dendritic cells is involved in the production of type I interferons (IFNs), which are pathogenic cytokines in SLE.
+We also found that IRF5 contributes to the formation of antibody-producing plasma cells in lupus-prone mice.
+Currently we investigate how IRF5 is involved in the plasma cell development and T cell differentiation.

 - Interferon regulatory factor-5